Are you stressing about which system you want on your new scope?

 However, it’s true that mil scopes dominate the market, and it’s also true in the spotting scope market.
 But, we know spotters are also coming out with MOA reticles like the Burris Signature HD with the SCR MOA eyepiece.
 Still, the winner remains clear.

-Tip: Match your reticle and your turrets.
-There’s no point in having a mil-dot reticle with MOA turrets or vice versa if you don’t want to deal with the conversion math.
+Match your reticle and your turrets.
+There's no point in having a mil-dot reticle with MOA turrets or vice versa if you don’t want to deal with the conversion math.
 Stick with a MOA reticle with MOA turrets, and Mil reticles with Mil turrets.

 The Answer is Clear

-Neither MOA or mil-dot has an advantage over the other.
+When comparing Mil vs MOA, neither MOA or mil-dot has an advantage over the other.
 The right one for you really depends on what you know more about and what system you feel comfortable with.

 If all you've known is MOA, then don't switch to mils.
 However, if your hunting buddy or spotter uses mils, one of you must get on the same page, and that would be much easier to do if you know both.
 But, when it comes to your own personal use, what system do you know better?